Waukegan High School: Post-war changes

+21st Century

-After the 2004 school year, a new program called "Houses" was created, with the goals of creating smaller learning environments for the student body, and allowing for those students to learn with like-minded people.
-All even number houses up to eight were located at Washington Campus, while all odd-numbered houses up to seven were located at Brookside Campus.
-Each house contained their own principal, dean, secretary, and several counselors.
-The program ended by the 2017–2018 school year, and instead a change was opted where Brookside Campus became a 9th–10th grade learning center, while Washington Campus became an 11th–12th grade learning center.
+After the 2009 school year, a new program called "Houses" was created, with the goals of creating smaller learning environments for the student body and allowing for those students to learn with like-minded people.
+All even-numbered houses up to eight were located at Washington Campus, while all odd-numbered houses up to seven were located at Brookside Campus.
+Each house had its own principal, dean, secretary, and several counselors.
+The program ended by the 2017–2018 school year, and instead, a change was opted where Brookside Campus became a 9th–10th grade learning center, while Washington Campus became an 11th–12th grade learning center.

 Today, it is one of the largest high schools in the United States.

 Demographics

 According to the Illinois School Report Card for 2018, the demographics are as follow: 79.2% Hispanic, 13% Black, 3.5% White, 1.6% Asian, 1.7% Two or More Races, 0.8% American Indian, and 0.2% Pacific Islander.